 Keep in mind, the private and personal training lasts longer than the public event.
-What is accomplished in public (e.g., the Olympics), is the result of long, strenuous hours, weeks, months, and years of private training and preparation.
+What is accomplished in the actual public event is the result of long, strenuous hours, weeks, months, and years of private training and preparation.

 I can still recall the two-a-day practices for football during the month of August.
 They were grueling.
 At the end of those practices, in order to go in sooner, you had to be the winner of your group's wind sprints!
 Two-a-days totaled approximately six hours a day.
 Then of course there were the two hour practices when school started; Monday-Thursday.
 You had to go through all of that in order to play forty-eight minutes of football!

 The same was true in baseball.
 In February, we had to run up-and-down the gym stairs and around the basketball court multiple times.
-And at the end of practice we had to run sprints!
-When it was finally nice enough to practice outside, we still had to run sprints: single, double, triple, and homerun.
+At the end of practice we had to run sprints!
+When it finally got nice enough to practice outside, we still had to run sprints:

+singles, doubles, triples, and homeruns.
 That's crazy!
 And all for just seven innings of baseball!
-But the purpose went far beyond the physical (although that was part of it).
+But the purpose went beyond the physical (although that was part of it).
 The purpose was to teach us discipline, obedience, self-control, perseverance, a team spirit, and the anticipation of being a winner.
 It pays off!

 That's true of the Christian life.
 Our public ministry should always be the result of our own personal and private ministry before the Lord.
-When it comes to Christian ministry, our private time in devotion and preparation will determine just how effective our public ministry actually will be.
+When it comes to Christian ministry, our private time in devotion and preparation will determine just how effective our public ministry will actually be.
 In fact, public ministry should be the overflow of our personal and private time with the Lord.
 When it comes to teaching and preaching the Word, I have discovered that the preparation time far exceeds the presentation time.
-Aren't you glad of that?
-Every good and conscientious athlete knows to separate him/herself from anything that would prevent them from being at their best.
-Note the words of the writer of Hebrews:
+But that's the way it should be.